 Successful people don’t isolate themselves or stay in their comfort zone.
 They know that the only way to thrive is to be stretched beyond their boundaries.
 Once you start questioning the world around you, you will see opportunities you wouldn’t have otherwise noticed.
 Don’t allow yourself to become complacent.
 Do things that scare you a little.
+Stand up for yourself.
 Push yourself in a new ways, and see how challenging yourself opens up new possibilities.

 4. They find balance amid the chaos.